PADI DIVEMASTER

 The MCP difference

-If you consider doing your divemaster training with us, there’s a number of things we must advise you on.
-Firstly we are not a dive shop, but a working environmental organisation.
+If you consider doing your divemaster training with us, there are a number of things we must advise you on.
+Firstly, we are not a dive shop but a working environmental organization.
 This means all of our diving activities are keyed into or influenced by our conservation efforts.
 In our introduction course, the PADI Open Water, we incorporate a lot more buoyancy work to make sure our volunteers actually have the skills required to do the conservation and surveying work.
-Most initial diver training, whether it’s PADI or another training organisation aims to make new divers safe, and reasonably proficient – because of the demanding scientific nature of our work, we have to aim quite a bit higher.
+Most initial diver training, whether it’s PADI or another training organization, aims to make new divers safe and reasonably proficient – because of the demanding scientific nature of our work, we have to aim quite a bit higher.

-This principle very much goes for the divemaster education as well.
-The dives and logistics you will be in charge of will be fellow conservationists and scientific divers in training, not typical dive tourists.
-Our operation runs a lot more flexible than that of a typical dive center – we generally do not the have tight schedules to follow typical to recreational diving (but usually hidden to the dive customer) and it is important to take the time to do things right for our scientific purposes.
+This principle very much applies to the divemaster education as well.
+The dives and logistics you will be in charge of will involve fellow conservationists and scientific divers in training, not typical dive tourists.
+Our operation runs much more flexibly than that of a typical dive center – we generally do not have the tight schedules typical to recreational diving (but usually hidden from the dive customer), and it is important to take the time to do things right for our scientific purposes.

-This means that in some ways a divemaster internship with us is going to be very different to that of a dive shop.
-There are of course certain things that you will need to do during the PADI divemaster course, to follow the standards of the program – but most of the training, dives and work will be at a somewhat advanced or different stage, that that of a typical dive center.
-This will give you hands on experience with conservation work and you’ll learn a lot of marine science.
+This means that in some ways, a divemaster internship with us is going to be very different from that of a dive shop.
+There are, of course, certain things that you will need to do during the PADI divemaster course to follow the standards of the program – but most of the training, dives, and work will be at a somewhat advanced or different stage than that of a typical dive center.
+This will give you hands-on experience with conservation work, and you’ll learn a lot of marine science.

-What you will NOT do, is dealing with regular walk-in-customers, or taking tourists on guided dives.
+What you will NOT do is deal with regular walk-in customers or take tourists on guided dives.
 The diving we undertake is different, and it’s something that’s important for us to stress to you, as you’d be disappointed if you expect the DM training to reflect the reality of most typical dive centers.
-It’s important for us to clarify, and it’s an important distinction to keep in mind if you plan on working in recreational diving in a casual diveshop after your divemaster program, because you’ll probably be used to standards being a little more “hardcore,” and to diver skills generally being higher, if you’ve done your training with us.
+It’s important for us to clarify, and it’s an important distinction to keep in mind if you plan on working in recreational diving in a casual dive shop after your divemaster program because you’ll probably be used to standards being a little more “hardcore” and to diver skills generally being higher if you’ve done your training with us.

 How long does it take to become a PADI Divemaster?

-Unlike many commercial PADI shops who do short divemaster courses, we ask volunteers to stay two months.
-(You are of course very welcome to stay longer, and we’d dearly like your help with our conservation efforts with the experience you’ll have as a DM) This length of time is long enough that prospective divemaster get enough experience and training while with us, but also gives you a little safety buffer in case you suffer an ear infection or some other trivial thing prevents you from diving for a week.
+Unlike many commercial PADI shops offering short divemaster courses, we require volunteers to stay for two months.
+(You are, of course, welcome to stay longer—we’d greatly appreciate your help with our conservation efforts and the experience you’ll gain as a divemaster.)
+This duration ensures that prospective divemasters gain sufficient experience and training while also providing a safety buffer in case an ear infection or some other minor issue prevents you from diving for a week.

 REGARDING MINIMUM STAYS: